0atman/noboilerplate/scripts/38-autism.md

 ---

+# ego problems

+notes:

+everyone is trying their hardest practice empathy

+---

 notes:

 ## You Can't Trick Me Emotionally

 ---

 notes:

 ## Compartmentalisation

 ---

 notes:

 - a - b
 - b - c
 - c - d
 - the states are saved, but to rebuild context

 ---